stfc/PSyclone/doc/user_guide/psyclone_command.rst

 for free-format Fortran is 132 characters, the code that is output may be non-conformant.

-Line length is not an issue for many compilers as they allow compiler flags to be set which allow lines longer than the Fortran standard.
+Line length is not an issue for many compilers as they provide flags to increase or disable Fortran standard line lengths limits.
 However this is not the case for all compilers.

 When either the ``-l all`` or ``-l output`` option is specified to the ``psyclone`` command, the output will be line wrapped so that the output lines are always within the 132 character limit.

-The ``-l all`` additionally checks the parsed algorithm and kernel files for conformance and raises an error if they do not conform.
+The ``-l all`` additionally checks the input Fortran files for conformance and raises an error if they do not conform.

 Line wrapping is not performed by default.
 There are two reasons for this.
 This first reason is that most compilers are able to cope with